kongware/ftor/README.md

 snd(t); // "foo"
 ```
 ## Algebraic Data Types

+[PLEASE NOTE: ftor's ADT implementation is still premature and untested.]

 ADTs give ftor's type system the notion of alternatives.
 They are composite types that can contain several types but only one can exist at a time.
 For each case you have a constructor to create the corresponding values and with pattern matching you can determine which case exists respectively.
 ADTs are a refinement of tagged unions, which are a refinement of union types themselves.